guoyu07/JADB/README.md

 ## Note
 It's my first django project and still in developing.

 In fact, this project is just beginning.
-I publish it to Github for stimulates me to finish it ASAP.
+I publish it to GitHub for stimulates me to finish it ASAP.